sniperkit/godirwalk/README.md

-# godirwalk
+# dirwalk

-`godirwalk` is a library for traversing a directory tree on a file system.
+`dirwalk` is a library for traversing a directory tree on a file system.

 In short, why do I use this library?